Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * Hive World: requires 3 ascension perks from 0
  * Machine World: requires 3 ascension perks from 0
  * Arcology Project: requires 3 Ascension perks from 2
- * One Vision: +7% Unity and -7% Pop Amenity Usage from 10%
+ * One Vision: +7% Unity and -7% Pop Amenity Usage from 10% and 40% ethics attraction from 50%

 ### Boosts
  * Consecrate Worlds: Can now consecrate an occupied world